valencik/mastersAPSC/documents/thesis/thesis.md

 The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.

 [JavaScript Object Notation](http://json.org), or JSON, was chosen as the data format for this work.
-While other data formats could have sufficed (perhaps [YAML](http://yaml.org), for example), certain common data formats like comma separated values (csv) would have been more difficult.
+While other data formats could have sufficed (perhaps [YAML](http://yaml.org), for example), certain common data formats like comma-separated values (csv) would have been more difficult.
 JSON met the following requirements: support for arrays, openly available, well-supported, with an established user community, and it was familiar to the author.
 The requirement for array support is discussed further in the [Data Representation](#data-representation) section.